-For Second year Working Holiday Visa applicants in Australia, calculating your 88 days of specified work experience can raise some questions.
-With many regional employers paying salaries with a mix of piece rates and full-time and part-time hourly wages, it can get really confusing for some people to know if they've met the specified work requirements needed to apply for a second visa.
+For Second year Working Holiday Visa applicants backpacking in Australia, calculating your 88 days of specified work experience can raise some questions.
+With many regional employers paying salaries with a mix of piece rates and full-time and part-time hourly wages, it can get really confusing knowing if you've met the specified work requirements needed to apply for a second visa.

 Tired of traveling alone?
 Connect with users from over 170 countries to plan trips and